THE EDWARD IV ROLL

 THE AMERICAN BRANCH & THE EDWARD IV ROLL

 The American Branch has played a significant role in the conservation and enhanced accessibility of this important historical artifact.
-Through our Conservation Fund and the generous donations of members, we we able to support preservation work on copies of the Edward IV Roll held by The Free Library of Philadelphia and University of Pennsylvania.
+Through our Conservation Fund and the generous donations of members, we were able to support preservation work on copies of two genealogies of Edward IV: one held by The Free Library of Philadelphia and the other by the University of Pennsylvania.

 Read more below.